jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/property_edit/index.rst

 .. image:: ../../img/propertyedit.png

+.. note:: To start using this widget, make sure to add ``property_edit`` as a widget specifier, when installing
+          accwidgets, or use ``all-widgets``.
+More on :ref:`install:Specifying dependencies`.

 :class:`~accwidgets.property_edit.PropertyEdit` allows interacting with multiple fields of the same property (as a concept of CERN's device properties), similar to the "Knob" of a `WorkingSet <https://wikis.cern.ch/display/CTF3OP/WorkingSet>`__.
 Its main advantage is that it allows writing (or